Marco-Luc/marco-luciano-capstone/README.md

 #### Setting up the frontend

-5. Clone or download the frontend server from this repo: [NBA - My Starting Five] (https://github.com/Marco-Luc/nba-my-starting-five)
+5. Clone or download the frontend server from this repo: [nba-my-starting-five](https://github.com/Marco-Luc/nba-my-starting-five)

 6. Run `npm install` from inside the client directory.